-Among continents, suppliers in European countries sold the highest dollar worth of exported pickles during 2019 with shipments valued at $306.4 million or over half (56.3%) of the global total.
-In second place were Asian exporters at 28.5% while 14.4% of worldwide pickles shipments originated from North America.
+Among continents, suppliers in European countries generated the highest dollar worth of exported pickles during 2020 with shipments valued at $327.7 million or 46.7% of the global total.
+Close behind in second place were Asian exporters at 44.9% while 7.5% of worldwide pickles shipments originated from North America.

 For research purposes, the 6-digit Harmonized Tariff System code prefix for pickles is 200110.
 Technically, the product is described as cucumbers and gherkins prepared or preserved by vinegar or acetic acid.